datstartup/ubuntuopenbox/_posts/2020-10-28-change-default-terminal.md

   - terminator, alacrity
 ---

-I want to experiment a bit with other terminal emulator as I have always used Terminator.
+I want to experiment a bit with other terminal emulators as I have always used Terminator.

-I choose Alacrity and find that there are some obstacles to change system default terminal.
+I choose Alacrity and find that there are some obstacles to changing the system default terminal.

 Here are those troubles and how I have solved them.